 Yes, it’s that simple.

-But, a word of caution here, next time you use this pin to read sensor, better set it to INPUT mode, or you may not read the sensor correct.
+But a word of caution here: Next time you use this pin to read a sensor, better set it to INPUT mode or you may not read the sensor correct.

-- Input Pull_down and Pull_up resistors: When you connect push buttons directly to your arduino ,things never go as expected.
+- Input Pull_down and Pull_up resistors: Have you ever connected a push button to arduino?
+Did the serial monitor show the expected outcomeDefinitely the outcome was haywired!
 What your serial monitor shows is just a column of random readings, which might depend on the proximity of your hand to the button.
 Yes , that’s frustrating!

 When the button is not pressed it sets it to either high or low, thus stopping the random readings from popping up.Note that when you connect 5v volt to arduino through switch , use pull down resistor and when you connect gnd( 0 volts) to arduino through switch, use pull up resistor.